 Verzuz is fun, simple, and wide open — maybe a little too wide open.
 The audience is mostly in charge of the scoring, and there’s rarely a consensus on points.
 Regional bias and generational schisms creep up.
 Playing a deep cut almost categorically loses you the point, even if it’s one of the greatest songs of all time.
 There’s nothing wrong with a slugfest, but it’s draining hearing people trash timeless classics.
 You can be a legend with decades of hits and lose the crowd trailing too far away from radio.
 You can be a veteran who changed the game forever and get smoked in the court of public opinion because someone else’s music is fresher in everyone’s shared memory.
 You can score points with records mostly made by someone else.
 If you’ve cultivated a relationship with an A-list artist, you’re almost guaranteed the win.

-In spite of these minor issues, Verzuz is making drab weekends feel fun again and restoring a spirit of friendly competition to the game.
+In spite of these minor issues, Verzuz is making drab weekends and weeknights feel fun again and restoring a spirit of friendly competition to the game.
 It’s also teaching fans how many heads it can take to make a hit record.
 You might hear the same song at three different battles: once from a producer, again from a co-producer, and then again from a songwriter who helped fine-tune melodies or flesh out lyrics.
 That said, hits being repeated also highlights a need for greater variety in the cast of contestants, a concern Swizz and Timbaland seem to be addressing in the lineup going forward.
 Still, Verzuz needs more talent from different regions and different eras, and it desperately needs more women.
-While we wait to find out what happens next, let’s go over what we’ve seen so far, ranked from best to worst to absolutely doomed.
+While we wait to find out what happens next, particularly after partnering with Apple Music in late July, let’s go over what we’ve seen so far, ranked from best to worst to absolutely doomed.

 What’s the rundown?
 The outrageous showdown between Atlanta-based hitmakers The-Dream and Sean Garrett is the reason Verzuz now has ground rules.
 Dream — who has helped craft scores of hits, including Beyoncés “Single Ladies (Put a Ring on It)” and Mariah Carey’s “Touch My Body,” and made memorable songs of his own in “Falsetto” and “Rockin’ That Shit” — was cordial and timely in his Sunday night scrap.
 Garrett is best known to people who don’t read liner notes as the guest on Nicki Minaj’s “Massive Attack” but renowned to those in the know as the co-writer and/or co-producer of singles like Usher’s “Yeah!,” Ciara’s “Goodies,” and Yonce bangers like “Ring the Alarm.”
 That said, he showed up late mugging lasciviously at the camera and letting records rock too long.
 (This is why contestants are only allowed to play a song up to the first chorus now.)
 Antics ate up most of the first hour, where Dream let loose a steady stream of solid tunes, and Garrett played songs at random, digging up Blueprint 3–era Jay-Z songs and premiering unreleased solo cuts.
 But the scales tipped, and the fight got good when Garrett pulled it together and started to match Dream song for song.